 Why?
 South of the Appomattox River watershed, Virginia rivers do not empty into the Chesapeake Bay.
 Farm crops loaded on boats and shipped downstream end up in North Carolina.
 Farmers south of the Appomattox River could load boats to carry crops down the Blackwater, Nottoway, or Roanoke rivers - but those boats ended up in the Albemarle-Pamlico Sound, while most ships sailed to Chesapeake Bay ports.

 Modern real estate agents will recognize the expedition (and the party...) as a familiarization tour to spur land sales.
 The old saying about real estate values being determined by three things ("location, location, and location") applied in colonial times as well as today.
-Spottswood himself imported indentured servants to develop an iron plantation at Germanna, upstream from Fredericksburg, while defending his even-handedness in supporting development south of the James.
-Even today there appears at least the perception of colonial official bias towards settlement north of the James River, in the Chesapeake Bay watershed.
+Spotswood himself imported indentured servants to develop an iron plantation at Germanna, upstream from Fredericksburg, while defending his even-handedness in supporting development south of the James.

 While the officials in Williamsburg processed requests for grants and occasionally an actual survey for a patent west of the mountains, a few of the gentry actually visited their land claims on the other side of the Blue Ridge.
 George Washington spent much of the 1750's in Shenandoah Valley and travelled south to Shawsville to inspect frontier forts.
 Patrick Henry travelled to visit his properties nearby in Christiansburg, a town named after his brother-in-law William Christian.